 Good to know: You can only visit the dome of the Pantheon in the warm season.
 At the moment, it’s open from April 1 until October 31.

 Practical information: Paris Pantheon is open daily and you need a ticket to visit inside.
-Get skip-the-line tickets in advance, unless you have the Paris Museum Pass which also grants fast entry.
+Get skip-the-line tickets in advance, unless you have the Paris Museum Pass which also grants fast-track entry here.
 In any case, you will need an additional ticket for the dome (it’s about 3.5 euros for adults).